elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

     Subcollection: Orders
     Fields:
     quantity: Number, the required quantity of product.
-    species: String, the species of product required.
+    type: String, the type of product required.
     timestamp: Timestamp, the creation or update time of the order.
     active: Boolean, indicating if the order is active.

-Network Collection:
-Serialized Supply Chain Network Graph object.
-Updated if: a new transport location is added, a new customer order is submitted, a new batch is submitted.

 Ongoing Routes Collection:
 Document ID: A unique identifier for each trade permutation